peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 Unless noted otherwise, passing a null arbitrary-precision binary float argument to any method here will throw an exception.

-When an arithmetic operation signals the flag FlagInvalid, FlagOverflow, or FlagDivideByZero, it will not throw an exception too, unless the operation's trap is enabled in the precision context (see EContext's Traps property).
+When an arithmetic operation signals the flag FlagInvalid, FlagOverflow, or FlagDivideByZero, it will not throw an exception too, unless the operation's trap is enabled in the arithmetic context (see EContext's Traps property).

 An arbitrary-precision binary float value can be serialized in one of the following ways: